ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 directories must be given full (rwx) access by the PHP interpreter and the `predict.py` file.
 The simplest way to do so is using `sudo chmod a+rwx [directory]`, although safety-conscious users may want to be more selective with their permissions.

-Navigate back to `/Users/<your user name>/Sites/AIFCOMSSwithCUPredictorTest/` and run `sudo -H pip install -r requirements_python3.txt` to install some of the
+Navigate back to `/Users/<your user name>/Sites/AIFCOMSSwithCUPredictorTest/` and run `pip install -r requirements_python3.11.txt` to install some of the Python requirements.
-Python requirements.
 Change directories to `/Users/<your user name>/Sites/AIFCOMSSwithCUPredictorTest/predict/` and run

     npm install